 We have indebtedness outstanding pursuant to our Credit Facility and may enter into new facilities and/or may increase the size of our existing credit facilities.
-We currently have outstanding \$175 million of Senior Secured Notes, \$115 million of Convertible Notes and \$15 million of Term Loan.
+We currently have outstanding \$175 million of Senior Secured Notes, \$115 million of Convertible Notes and \$15 million of a term loan.
 Lenders under our Credit Facility, Senior Secured Notes and Convertible Senior Notes have fixed dollar claims on our assets that are superior to the claims of our common stockholders or any preferred stockholders.
-We have granted a security interest in our assets in connection with our Credit Facility, Senior Secured Notes and the Term Loan.
+We have granted a security interest in our assets in connection with our Credit Facility and Senior Secured Notes.